 This research has included research methods like desk research method, case law research method, comparative method and deductive reasoning method.
 The primary secondary sources were mainly collected through a desk research method.
 This method uses to examine the various grounds on piercing the veil of incorporation and various theories and approaches adopted by UK jurisdiction.
-The case law method used to gather the information regarding the current law relating to veil piercing, various approaches used by the courts to pierce the corporate veil and also to find out the new developments of this theory introduced by the UK jurisdictions.
-The researcher comparative method to compare and contrast the similarities and differences between Sri Lankan and UK Jurisdictions.
-Finally, researcher has used deductive reasoning method to utilise the findings of the research for arriving conclusion and making recommendations.
+The case law method used to gather the information regarding the current law relating to veil piercing, approaches used by the courts to pierce the corporate veil and also to find out the new developments of this theory introduced by the The researcher jurisdictions. comparative method to compare and contrast the similarities and differences between Sri UK Jurisdictions.
+Lankan and Finally, researcher has used deductive reasoning method to utilise the findings of the research conclusion for arriving and making recommendations.